-This week I voted by mail for the first time.
+This week, I voted by mail for the first time for the Pennsylvania Primary Election.
 I’ve always enjoyed voting in person for a variety of reasons, but as a type 1 diabetic in the midst of a pandemic, caution won over.
 The process of requesting my ballot was pretty simple and easy to do, as was filling out the ballot itself.
-So I was really surprised and disappointed when I saw how badly designed the instructions were that came with it.
+So I was really surprised and disappointed when I saw how badly designed the instructions were that came with it. (scroll down for an update on this article based on the General Election Ballot instructions)

-It’s possible that I’m hypersensitive to poorly written instructions, I suppose.
 I’m actively involved in the creation of guidance documents that establish best practices for medical device manufacturers to write instructions for equipment that’s used by patients in their everyday lives.
 In other words—how to write instructions so that a tween can figure out their insulin pump, a stressed out and exhausted parent can successfully use a SIDS monitor, or a coach can safely use an EpiPen if a player goes into anaphylactic shock.
-So maybe I just notice these things a bit more.
+So, I’m sensitive to poorly written instructions and notice these things a bit more.

 To start off with, the content was … not exactly correct.